UX research plan

 Key elements of a solid UX research plan

 A well-structured UX research plan sets you up for a successful study.
-In this chapter, we’ve covered the essential aspects of creating one:
+In this chapter, we’ve covered the essential aspects of how to create one, including:

 Problem statement: Define your central research question clearly to provide a foundation for your study.